The spy car needs to evade his pursuers, and/or make a pit stop while on the run. What to do?

 - In Disney/Pixar's Cars, this is where Lightning McQueen lives.

 - The original The Italian Job is probably the Trope Maker.
 In the film, three Mini Coopers make their getaway by driving up into the back of a converted bus.
+The 2003 remake does this with a boxcar.

 - Hudson Hawk.
 The ambulance carrying Eddie and Tommy Five-Tone away from the Mayflowers drives up a ramp into a truck.